 “Washing Her Hair At The River”

 The next example is a painting on a stone slab.
 I found this to be a beautiful piece of dendrite jasper.
 Wonderful color and pattern.
 It is a relatively small specimen, 3 1/2″ across by 2 1/2″ in height.
 My first process step is to decide if the stone should be cut as jewelry or be used as a “stone canvas”.
 This piece would have made 2 nice gemstones, but I have found that women are generally not attracted to gemstones that are in the brown to red color range.
 For that reason plus it is a brittle piece that could crack on cutting and I found the patterns were very interesting, I decided use it for a painting.

-I decided to go with a Japanese style and located a reference picture in one of my libraries art books.
-As with the Jojo cabochon, the first step is to create a white surface on which to paint.
-The knife was used to scrape paint away, refining the form. (one note, if a stone is very porous or has pitting in it that you get paint in, it is hard to scrape away)
+I decided to go with a Japanese style and located a reference picture in one of the art books in my library.
+As with the Jojo cabochon, the first step is to create a white surface in the general shape of the subject, on which I will paint.
+The knife was used to scrape paint away, refining the form. (note: if a stone is porous or has pitting, paint that gets in is hard to scrape away)

-In this picture I have put in the basic black lines of the figure detail and the first underpainting skin mid-tone.
+In the above, I painted in the basic black lines of the figure detail and the first underpainting skin color mid-tone.